snalahi/Share-Data-Through-the-Art-of-Visualization/README.md

 A subtitle supports the headline by adding more context and description.
 Adding a subtitle will help the audience better understand the details associated with your chart.
 Typically, the text for subtitles has a smaller font size than the headline.

+A diverging palette displays two ranges of values using color intensity to indicate magnitude.
+Intensity is a color’s brightness or dullness.

+A dashboard is a tool that organizes information, typically from multiple data sets, into one central location for tracking, analysis, and simple visualization through charts, graphs, and maps.

+Data storytelling is communicating the meaning of a data set with visuals and a narrative that are customized for each particular audience.

+Speaking of business communications, one of the many ways that companies use visualization to tell data stories, is with word clouds.
+Word clouds are a pretty simple visualization of data.
+These words are presented in different sizes based on how often they appear in your data set.
+It's a great way to get someone's attention and to unlock stories from big blocks of text where each word alone could never be seen.
+Word clouds can be used in all sorts of ways.
+On social media, they can show you which topics show up in posts most often, or you can use them in blogs to highlight the ideas that interest readers the most.

+Spotlighting is scanning through the data to quickly identify the most important insights.
+A data analyst uses spotlighting to pinpoint the most relevant data derived from their analysis and eliminate the less important details.